Sharll-large/FMCL/.github/ISSUE_TEMPLATE/bug_report.md

 ***Notice: Please provide the Minecraft version, mods and mods loader (if installed), Java version and other information so that we can fix issues faster and easier.***

 ### FMCL logs
-the important part of launcher log
+The important part of launcher log.

 ### Other launcher's launch script
-If other launchers can not launch too, please close the issue.
+For launching problems, if other launchers can not launch too, please close the issue.